FBF División Profesional

 The División Profesional de Fútbol Boliviano is the top-flight professional football league in Bolivia.
 In 2017, the Liga de Fútbol Profesional Boliviano (/es/; Bolivian Professional Football League) was disbanded and the FBF became responsible for the organisation of the league.

 Since 1950, a total of 16 clubs have been crowned champions of the Bolivian football league system.
-The current champions are Bolívar, which won the title in the 2024 tournament.
-Bolívar is also the most successful club in the league, with 31 titles to date.
+The current champions are Always Ready, who won the title in the 2025 tournament.
+Bolívar is the most successful club in the league, with 31 titles to date.

 History

 The organisation of football in Bolivia started in 1914 with the creation of regional associations and their respective competitions.
 The "La Paz Football Association (AFLP)" (Asociación de Fútbol de La Paz – AFLP) was the first organised body with 29 championships held between 1914 and 1949.
 The AFLP was considered for many years the top football tournament in the country.
 In 1950 the body modified its statutes allowing the professionalisation of the sport in Bolivia, so the "Torneo Profesional" was created.

 Between 1950 and 1959, only clubs from La Paz, Oruro (since 1954) and Cochabamba (1955) took part of the championship because football was still amateur in the rest of the regions.

 At the end of 1960, the Bolivian Football Federation established a national championship, with the purpose of crowning a champion representing Bolivia in recently created Copa Libertadores.
 The competition, named "Copa Simón Bolívar", was contested by champions and runner ups of regional associations.

 The demise of Bolivian national team in the 1978 FIFA World Cup qualification (where it was thrashed by Brazil 8–0 and Peru 5–0) encouraged some clubs to create their own league, so 16 teams separated from their respective associations to establish the "Liga de Fútbol Profesional Boliviano" (Bolivian Professional Football League – LFPB) to organise championships autonomously, in 1977.

 The creation of the LFPB ended the distinction.
 It also resulted in the creation of three separate entities: the FBF's role was restricted to the international representation of Bolivia in the sport, the newly created LFPB became the organizer of the sole first division tournament, and the LPFA, together with the rest of the regional associations, became the organizer of the second (and lower) division regionalized tournaments.
 It was the first and, until the formation of the basketball league (LIBOBASQUET) in 2014, the only professional sports league in the country.

 In 2017, after a change of statutes in the FBF, the LFPB and the ANF were replaced by the "División Profesional" (professional division) and the "División Aficionados" (amateur division), respectively, both managed by the FBF from 2018 onwards.